-- Immediately notify police (911) - Initiate Action Secure Building - $\circ\;$ Lock down building and do not let any students that are not in class enter the building - Alert all rooms of the event. - o Instructors will lock classroom doors. - If the Vice President/Campus Director is not present, notify the Vice President/Campus Director of the situation. - Monitor hostage situation the best you can without doing anything to exacerbate it. - Follow instructions of law enforcement officials who will take over when they arrive on site.
+- Immediately notify police (911) - Initiate Action Secure Building - Lock down building and do not let any students that are not in class enter the building - Alert all rooms of the event. - o Instructors will lock classroom doors. - If the Campus Director is not present, notify Instructors of the situation. - Monitor hostage situation the best you can without doing anything to exacerbate it. - Follow instructions of law enforcement officials who will take over when they arrive on site.